pedroalvesbatista/singularity-admindocs/configfiles.rst

      similar use cases, the :ref:`fakeroot feature <fakeroot>` is a better option.

-Singularity provides full support for admins to grant and revoke Linux capabilities on a user or group basis.
-The ``capability.json`` file is maintained by Singularity in order to manage these capabilities.
+Apptainer provides full support for admins to grant and revoke Linux capabilities on a user or group basis.
+The ``capability.json`` file is maintained by Apptainer in order to manage these capabilities.
 The ``capability`` command group allows you to ``add``, ``drop``, and ``list`` capabilities for users and groups.